M0hamady/M0hamady/README.md

 - **Frontend Development**: I am proficient in building interactive and responsive user interfaces using React.js, TypeScript, HTML, CSS, and AJAX.

-- **Backend Development**: I have experience in developing scalable and efficient backend systems using Python, Java, and Django.
+- **Backend Development**: I have experience in developing scalable and efficient backend systems using Python, and Django.

 - **Database Management**: I am skilled in working with various databases, including SQL, MySQL, and MongoDB, for efficient data storage and retrieval.

-- **JavaFX and 3D**: I have hands-on experience in creating rich graphical user interfaces and working with 3D modeling in JavaFX.
+- ** FX and 3D**: I have hands-on experience in creating rich graphical user interfaces and working with 3D modeling in  FX.

 - **Data Analysis**: With expertise in Python and the pandas library, I can perform data analysis tasks, extract insights, and visualize data effectively.